 Waterproof Your Patio Furniture

 Apply a paste wax to the frame of your patio outdoor furniture to keep it shiny and water resistant.
 If you shop specifically for weather-resistant wicker furniture, that makes upkeep even easier.
 For wood, make sure you use a product that won’t ruin the varnish.
 Many wood-friendly protective pastes and waxes are available to keep patio sets clean.
 For tips on protecting furniture fabrics from mildewing, read How to Waterproof Fabric Outdoor Furniture.

 Store patio furniture cushions indoors and keep frames covered during the off-season.
 Just one rainstorm can make outdoor cushions unusable.
 If they’re caught in the rain, hang patio furniture cushions out in the sun to dry off.
 Outdoor wood furniture, with the exception of teak and cedar, should be stored indoors during the winter.
 The same goes for fabric furniture.
 Umbrellas, especially, require maintenance after being in storage.
 Read How to Store a Patio Umbrella for Winter for details.

 Apply Seasonal Care to Furniture Covers and Joints

 Patio furniture covers need washing, and umbrella-frame joints need oiling.
-Wash covers using a soft-bristled brush, mild soap and cold water.
+Wash covers using a soft-bristled brush, mild soap, and cold water.
 Use a spray lubricant on the joints of a wire-frame umbrella.
-If you have a wooden-frame umbrella, use paste wax to restore its shine.
+If you have a wood-frame umbrella, use paste wax to restore its shine.
 Once the summer season is back, wash outdoor furniture covers and place them back on the frames.
 To avoid shrinkage, stretch covers over the frame before the fabric is completely dry.